programmfabrik/fylr-plugin-numeric-id-auto-incrementer/README.md

     * *Object type name*: The name of the object type for which to set up ID generation
     * *Parent nested fields*:
         * *Path to parent field*: The path to the nested field that contains the ID field and the base fields.
         * *ID field name*: The name of the ID field to be filled out by the plugin.
 This has to be a numeric field.
-The field will only be updated if it is empty and if all base fields have been filled out by the user.
+The field will only be updated if it is empty, if the parent field has been newly created and if all base fields have been filled out by the user.
         * *Base field names*: The names of the base fields to consider when setting the ID.
 These can be text fields or fields of the [custom data type DANTE](https://github.com/programmfabrik/fylr-plugin-custom-data-type-dante).

 ## Example